foundersandcoders/coursebook/src/workshops/semantic-html/index.md

 This is also very important for _accessibility_.
 The web is for everyone, including people who use other types of software to browse.
 For example visually-impaired users often use "screen readers", which read the page out loud.

-Screen readers rely on semantics, otherwise everything just looks like a div to them.
+Human brains are great at "pattern-matching"—e.g. if you see a rectangle with a blue background and rounded corners you assume it's something you can click on to trigger an action (i.e. a button).
+Your brain doesn't know or care if the underlying element was a div.

+Computer programs like screen readers are not so good at this—they can't guess at behaviour based on how something is rendered.
+So instead they must use the underlying markup semantics to figure out what things are.

 For example using heading tags (`<h1>`, `<h2>` etc) creates a page structure that lets a user quickly jump from section to section to find what they need (without waiting for the entire page to be read out loud).

 <figure>
   <img src="vo-headings.jpg" alt="Voiceover allows quick navigation to each section of this page via the headings" width="1680" height="1720">